deyanp19/PictureViewer/README.md

 # PictureViewer

-* This project is task by Atom Dev to create Redux picture viewer
+* This project is task by Atom Dev to create  picture viewer from API with 20000 objects.

-* Working versions can be checked with gitPages here https://deyanp19.github.io/PictureViewer/.
+* Current versions can be checked with gitPages here https://deyanp19.github.io/PictureViewer/.
+## Current status : NOT FINISHED